TULiberalArts/Political-Science/pages/resources.md

 **William Allen Jones Experiential Learning Award**

-Established to honor William Allen Jones, a long-term supporter of the Political Science Department, this award funds political science majors who complete an internship in local, national, or international governmental offices or political organizations, for a minimum of six weeks.
+Established to honor William Allen Jones, a long-term supporter of the Department of Political Science, this award funds political science majors who complete an internship in local, national or international governmental offices or political organizations, for a minimum of six weeks.
 The award is $1,000.

 **Political Science Advisory Board Internship Awards**

 These awards were established and funded through the generous support of the Political Science Advisory Board.
-The board is comprised of alums and friends of the department who wish to help current political science majors complete internships in the course of their studies.
+The board is comprised of alumni and friends of the department who wish to help current political science majors complete internships in the course of their studies.
 These awards fund majors who complete an internship in local, national, or international organization for a minimum of eight weeks.
 Preference in selection is given to students who are completing an unpaid internship.
 The award is $1,000.

 ## The Washington Semester